Sheffield's Private Shop has closed on Division Street. The shop is now being converted into a Mangobeans coffee shop.

 matching lingerie set, we noted that it was not overtly revealing and the ad did not show any nudity.
 We noted that the name of the shop was a play on words and acknowledged that some might find the name distasteful, but considered that the pun

 was unlikely to be understood by most children.
-We also acknowledged that some might find the products sold by the shop distasteful, but noted that such products could be advertised as long as ads complied with the Code and were not irresponsible,
+We also acknowledged that some might find the products sold by the shop distasteful, but noted that such products could be advertised as long as ads complied with the Code and were not

-harmful or offensive in their presentation.
+irresponsible, harmful or offensive in their presentation.

 Notwithstanding the nature of the products sold by Damcott, we considered that the image featured was sensual, and the ad overall was sexually suggestive but not explicit.
-The size of the poster and the location on a main high street meant that it
+The size of the poster and the location on a main high street meant that

-was likely to attract some attention.
+it was likely to attract some attention.
 Although we understood that the ad in question did not have a placement restriction, we noted that it had been placed more than 100m away from schools located in the area.
-We therefore considered that the ad
+We therefore considered that the

-had not been inappropriately placed and that it was not irresponsible.
+ad had not been inappropriately placed and that it was not irresponsible.

-This hyper-realistic sex robot filmed having an orgasm in a jaw-dropping video can now be bought for the
+This hyper-realistic sex robot filmed having an orgasm in a jaw-dropping video can now be bought for the first time.

 The human-like erotic cyborg, named Samantha, has been programmed with eight different modes: family, entertainment, analysis, sleep and three sexy settings -- romantic, calm and nasty.